inductiva/inductiva/docs-sources/how-it-works/intro/computational-infrastructure.md

 ## Computational Resource Management

-The Inductiva API acts as an abstraction layer that enables you to access a wide array of computational resources provided by a number of different players through a unified Python code.
-These resources could be from cloud providers, bare-metal hardware rentals, standard high-performance computing (HPC) solutions commonly used in academia, or even on-premise hardware for those with their own computing infrastructure.
+The Inductiva API provides a unified Python interface that simplifies access to diverse computational resources across multiple providers.
+These resources could be from cloud providers, physical server rentals, standard high-performance computing (HPC) solutions commonly used in academia, or even on-premise hardware for those with their own computing infrastructure.
 The API serves as a unifying interface atop all these varied resources, facilitating access to computational solutions of varying scales, prices, and performance levels and helping you select the optimal resource for your needs, all through straightforward Python scripting from your laptop.